ZackDeRose/view-model/README.md

 Your state management code should not depend on which framework or tools your project happens to be using at the time.

 `@derxjs/view-model` is all about first-principles thinking and problem-solving.
-The pattern enforced by this package requires you to break down the inputs of your system - regardless of scope - to some set of inputs, represented as RxJS Observables, and
+The pattern enforced by this package requires you to break down the your system - regardless of scope - to some set of inputs, (preferably represented as RxJS Observables!), and expose a single Observable of your ViewModel as an output.

 Future packages on the roadmap will provide utilities for implementing this pattern (`@derxjs/reducer` 👀), as well as ultilities for plugging this pattern into popular front-end frameworks (`@derxjs/react` 👀).